STAND. COM. REP. NO. 56

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Blue Planet Foundation.
-Your Committee received testimony in opposition to this measure from 350Hawaii.
-Your Committee received comments on this measure from the Department of Transportation and Office of Planning.
+Your Committee received testimony in support of this measure from the Department of Health, Hawai‘i Climate Change Mitigation and Adaptation Commission, Kaua‘i Climate Action Coalition, Climate Protectors Hawai‘i, Hawaii Environmental Change Agents' Decarbonization of Buildings Task Force, 350Hawaii.org, Environmental Caucus of the Democratic Party of Hawai‘i, and seven individuals.
+Your Committee received testimony in opposition to this measure from one individual.
+Your Committee received comments on this measure from the Hawaii State Energy Office.

 Your Committee has amended this measure by: